gvwilson/sensibleadventures/bookster/bookster.md

 "Oh, well done," Thomas murmured appreciatively.
 The panes to the left and right showed what they had a moment before, but the one in the center had pulled the view closer.
-Instead of mountains fifty gallops away, they were looking at a neat town from what appeared to be no more than a few hundred strides.
-Its buildings, made of gray brick and roofed with dark slate shingles, stood around a paved square as large as the one outside the Hardeck.
-A flat-topped pyramid stood in the square's center, four stories tall and crowned with six pillars of dayglass as big as Erileine.
+Instead of mountains a hundred gallops away, they were looking at a neat town from what appeared to be no more than a tenth of that distance.
+Buildings made of gray brick and roofed with dark slate shingles stood around a paved square as large as the one outside the Hardeck.
+A flat-topped pyramid stood in the square's center, two stories tall and crowned with six pillars of dayglass as tall as Erileine.
 The only sign of life was a lone jay that fluttered away even as they watched.

-"That looks like the mountain," Klaues said, pointing at the pyramid.
-"Same shape, same flat peak…"
+"That looks like the one on the peak," Klaues said, pointing at the pyramid.
+"Same shape, same flat top…"

-"I'm sure," Thomas said, running a gentle fingertip across the window.
+"Amazing," Thomas said, ignoring the Hett to run a gentle fingertip across the window.
 "This is beautiful work.
 Korrandarrenduk?"

 The captain shook his head.
 "Ip of Seyferte.
-There used to be another one at Aft Landing, but some Bantangui pirate smashed it to bits about a hundred years ago."
+There was another one at Aft Landing, but some Bantangui pirate smashed it to bits about a hundred years ago."

 The pattern on Thomas's jacket froze for a moment.
 "May he be reborn to misery a thousand thousand times," the magician said, smoothing his lapels as gently as someone would pet a frightened cat.
 "Do you mind me asking its price?"

 The captain shrugged.
 "My name.
-And I can't leave the mountain."
+And I can't ever leave the mountain."

 "Ah."
 Thomas nodded sympathetically.
 "Ip was never one to use a pin when a lance would do."

 "*La*, captain, can you move the focus?"
 Razi interrupted.

 The captain nodded.
 "Yes.
-But only to things that you could see that are in view anyway."
+But only to things that would be in view anyway."

 Razi pursed his lips.  "*La*, so, where is the picture of Tinhead?
 The one from the book?"